ondras12345/AlarmClock/docs/manual.md

 ## Lamp
 An output pin that can be used to control a lamp.
-It can be controlled from both the GUI (home screen) and the CLI.
+It can be controlled from the GUI (home screen), the CLI and by the alarms.

 # Configuration